svewap/nnhelpers/Documentation/Helpers/Classes/file.rst

 \\nn\\t3::File()->getData(``$file = ''``);
 """""""""""""""""""""""""""""""""""""""""""""""

-Imageinfo + EXIF Data für Datei holen.
+Get imageinfo + EXIF Data für file.
-Sucht auch nach JSON-Datei, die evtl. nach processImage() generiert wurde
+Also looks for JSON file that may have been generated after processImage()

 | ``@return array``

 \\nn\\t3::File()->getExifData(``$filename = ''``);
 """""""""""""""""""""""""""""""""""""""""""""""

-ALLE EXIF Daten für Datei holen.
+Get ALL EXIF data for file

 .. code-block:: php